01 of 19

 While sprouts of all types didn't become popular in North America until the 1960's health food craze, the Chinese have been sprouting mung beans for approximately 3,000 years.
 The Chinese name for the silver colored sprouts with the yellowish ends is nga choy or nga choi.
 Their crisp texture and sweet flavor are used in stir-fries and salads.

 Nutritionally, mung bean sprouts are low in calories, fat, and carbohydrates, and high in Vitamin C, and a good source of protein.
-Stir-frying the sprouts helps reduce the chance of food-borne illness.
-However, to preserve their crunchy texture, mung bean sprouts shouldn't be stir-fried for more than 30 seconds.Continue to 17 of 18 below.
+Stir-frying the sprouts helps reduce the chance of food-borne illness; however, to preserve their crunchy texture, mung bean sprouts shouldn't be stir-fried for more than 30 seconds.
+Try mung bean sprouts in a simple Chinese mung bean sprout stir-fry, shrimp and garlic noodle recipe, or Mongolian chicken with mung bean sprouts.Continue to 18 of 19 below.

 Napa cabbage has a mild, sweet flavor that pairs nicely with more strong flavored foods.
-You'll find Napa Cabbage adding texture and flavor to stir-fried noodles, dumplings, soups and hot pot broth.
-It can be steamed, stir-fried, sauteed - the only thing to watch out for is not to overcook it.
+You'll find Napa cabbage adding texture and flavor to stir-fried noodles, dumplings, soups, and hot pot broth.
+It can be steamed, stir-fried, and sauteed; the only thing to watch out for is not to overcook it.

 Snow Pea Shoots